 Trips are all about dining out, taking in the sights and really feeling the vibe of the location.
-I am all about lavishly living life out loud, experiencing new foods, cultures, and entertainment.
+I am all about Adventure.
+Eat.
+DIY.
+Repeat., experiencing new foods, cultures, and entertainment.
 My mix of travel and food writing is what allows me to really push my boundaries when it comes to premiere dining.

 While traveling on my recent press trip to Providence, Rhode Island I got to experience what I would consider the best food experiences in Providence.
 From rooftop dining, to trendy urbanesque-like eateries, I literally found myself food-hopping as I walked the city.